scmbreeze/scm_breeze/README.markdown

 -------------------------------------------------------

-**SCM Breeze** is a set of shell scripts (for `bash` and `zsh`) that enhance your interaction with SCM tools*, such as git.
-It integrates with your shell to offer numbered file shortcuts, a repository index with tab completion, and a community driven collection of useful SCM functions.
+**SCM Breeze** is a set of shell scripts (for `bash` and `zsh`) that enhance your interaction with tools such as git.
+It integrates with your shell to give you numbered file shortcuts, a repository index with tab completion, and a community driven collection of useful SCM functions.

-(* Disclaimer: While **git** is currently the only supported SCM, I've kept the project's name open since it won't be too hard to port these ideas for other SCMs.)
+Disclaimer: **git** is currently the only supported SCM, because it's the only one I use.
+I've kept the project's name open because it won't be difficult to port it for other SCMs.

 # What does it do?